MisterDA/love-release/README.md

 The script is modular.
 Each different platform is handled by a subscript stored in `scripts`.
-If you’d like to add the support of another platform, or your own build script, see `scripts/example.sh`.
+If you’d like to add the support of another platform, or write your own build script, see `scripts/example.sh`.

 #### ICONS
 The script doesn’t yet handle the process of creating icons,